eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 When votes are a scarce resource, this leads to rallying behind the most viable candidate from your favorite major party, and rampant vote splitting from voters who are naive enough to support less popular candidates.

-In my view, any system that uses a Choose-one Jungle primary is a non-starter.
+In my view, [any system that uses a Choose-one Jungle primary is a non-starter](../ca-top-2/){:target="_blank"}.
 It's simply *awful*.
 The issue with the jungle primary is *not* the runoff step, but the vote splitting.
 However, we will come back to this.
 First, we should discuss what Better Choices is actually advocating for.

 ## The Better Choices System